Pronunciation of 'Echinocereus'

 English (United States)

-A genus of cacti native to North America, characterized by their spiny stems and vibrant flowers.
+A genus of cacti native to North America, characterized by colorful flowers and spiny stems.